 Biophysical Services

 North Shore has an experienced group of specialists from various biophysical disciplines to support all project phases.
 Our multi-disciplinary team includes Biologists, Ecologists, Foresters, and Agrologists specializing in soils, vegetation, wetlands, aquatics and wildlife in order to support our client’s environmental assessment, monitoring and regulatory application needs.
 North Shore’s Biophysical Team is well versed and up-to-date with current regulatory application processes and pre-disturbance assessment requirements.
 We are experts on the Alberta Wetland Policy, Alberta Water Act, and the Enhanced Approval Process.
-Coupled with our knowledge and expertise in front-end project planning, North Shore supports our client’s with their construction, operational, and post-construction monitoring, assessment, and reporting requirements.
+Coupled with our knowledge and expertise in front-end project planning, North Shore supports our clients with their construction, operational, and post-construction monitoring, assessment, and reporting requirements.
 To find out more, click on one of the categories below.

 Soil